dennisjmoritz/pokeemerald-expansion/docs/tutorials/how_to_add_tm_hm.md

 ### Common Issues

 **TM doesn't appear in game:**
-- Check that the TM constant is properly defined
+- Check that the TM entry is properly defined in `tms_hms.json`
-- Verify the item data includes all required fields
+- Verify all required fields are present (move, name, price, description, etc.)
 - Ensure the TM is actually distributed somewhere (shop, NPC, etc.)

 **TM teaches wrong move:**
-- Check the order in `tms_hms.h` FOREACH_TM list
+- Check the `move` field in the JSON entry
 - Verify move constants are spelled correctly
-- Ensure there are no duplicate entries
+- Ensure there are no duplicate move assignments

 **Pokémon can't learn TM:**
 - Check the species' teachable learnset